steysie/morra/doc/README_SUPPLEMENTS.md

 ### Creating an Ensemble

-***Morra*** has a simple tool that allow to conjoin several `MorphParsers` to the ensemble.
-That can increase stability of prediction and, sometimes, increase the overall prediction quality.
+***Morra*** has a simple tool that allows to conjoin several `MorphParsers` to the ensemble.
+That can increase the prediction stability and, sometimes, increase the overall prediction quality.

 To create an ensemble, run: